-The financial statements have been prepared in accordance with New Zealand Generally Accepted Accounting Practice ("NZ GAAP").
+("NZ GAAP").
 They comply with Public Benefit Entity Accounting Standards (PBE Standards) and other applicable financial reporting standards as appropriate that have been authorised for use by the External Reporting Board.
 Destination Westland Limited complies with Parts 3 and 4 of the Airport Authorities (Airport Companies Information Disclosure) Regulations 1999.

 The company has elected to report in accordance with Tier 2 PBE Accounting Standards and has applied disclosure concessions.
 The company is eligible to report in accordance with Tier 2 PBE Accounting Standards as it is not publicly accountable and has expenses of less than \$30 million.
-This is the first set of annual financial statements presented in accordance with PBE Accounting Standards.